 - Petitions to Quiet Title

 Ownership of real property may be difficult to ascertain or have liens that impede the marketability of that property.
 We help such owners file an action to quiet title, a lawsuit brought to establish a party’s title to a property – against anyone and everyone – and thus “quiet” any challenges or claims to the title.

 - Property Management

-Especially in a university town such as Athens, and a resort community such as Lake Oconee, property managers oversee many residential rental units including houses, condominiums and apartments.
-We draft Management Agreements, Lease Agreements and other legal documents for property managers.
-We also offer advice and guidance in the various legal issues that arise when leasing or renting property to tenants.
+Especially in a university town such as Athens, and a resort community such as Lake Oconee, property managers oversee many residential rental units including houses, condominiums, and apartments.
+We draft Management Agreements, Lease Agreements, and other legal documents for property managers.
+We also offer advice and guidance on the various legal issues that arise when leasing or renting property to tenants.

 PLEASE CONTACT US AT (706) 354-4000 TO LEARN MORE ABOUT HOW OUR FIRM CAN HELP YOU WITH YOUR NEXT REAL ESTATE MATTER.